1 jar Grape or Strawberry Peanut Butter Swirl $2.29

 Potatoes can be baked, fried, mashed, stewed, or boiled for variety.
 Don't forget about sweet potatoes.
 They are very healthy to eat.

 Spinach is good for the nervous system, as is brown rice, and both are loaded with B Vitamins.
 Frozen chopped spinach is a very frugal product to use.
-Just squeeze out the water once you microwave it for five minutes, then add some butter and a bit of garlic powder and mix into it.
+Just squeeze out the water once you microwave it for five minutes in the package it comes in, then add some butter and a bit of garlic powder and mix into it.
 Mashed sweet potatoes can be found in the frozen foods section of stores and usually are very inexpensive.
 Try mashing a can of carrots with some minced ginger for a delicious and different side dish.
 White rice has had all the nutrients stripped from it, so use brown rice instead which has B Vitamins in it.
 B-Complex Vitamins can help anyone who has nerve problems to calm down when overstressed or overwhelmed.
 B12 sublingual supplements might give you more energy when needed.
 What your body doesn't need will be excreted during urination.

 Take a multi-vitamin/mineral supplement daily if you can afford it to make sure you are getting all the nutrients your body needs.
 Dollar General has a bottle for two dollars.